nicolasraffray/algorithms-data-structures-notes/README.md

 NB: The constant almost never matters for simple search versus binary search, because O(log n) is so much faster than O(n) when your list gets big.

+---

+### Breadth Search

+This algorithm models the problem as a graph

 ## Data Structures

 ---